micolous/cbus/docs/dbus_client.rst

 It allows many applications, written in any language with D-Bus bindings to interact with the network with one PCI.

+It abstracts away the majority of C-Bus protocol details and provides D-Bus methods and events for interacting with the network.

 This document describes the interface au.id.micolous.cbus.CBusInterface.

 Included in this document is examples of syntax for use with mdbus2, a command-line D-Bus testing tool.
 Types are given in D-Bus notation.